telerik/blazor-docs/components/filemanager/events.md

 ### SelectedItemsChanged

 The `SelectedItemChanged` event fires every time the user clicks on a new file/folder in the main pane of the FileManager.
-You can use it with one-way data binding to respond to the user selection.
+You can use it with one-way binding of the `SelectedItems` parameter to respond to user selection.

 ## Example